SchulzWill/PyChecker/README.md

     }
 }
 ```
-4) The service will create an application entry and a task to verify it every X seconds, defined in the "check_interval" variable.
+This POST will create an application entry, named "My App" and a task to verify it every X seconds, defined in the "check_interval" variable.
+Our PyHealthCheck then will try to reach "My App" by the means defined in the "check_data" using the response of that call to compare with the "expected" one.
+If there are more differences between the actual response and the expected data OR the service fails to answer, a notification will be sent over HTTP using the data on the "http_notification".

-All other endpoints and its examples are covered on this read.me and the postman collection.
+All other endpoints and its examples are covered in this read.me and the postman collection.

 ## Installation on Dev Environment